-Laminex recommends Trade Essentials[®] Construction Adhesive for this application.
+Laminex recommends Trade Essentials Construction Adhesive Liquid Bond or this application.
 This is a high performance, fast setting synthetic rubber based adhesive, specially formulated for the permanent and speedy installation of structural sheet flooring panels, in conjunction with supplementary mechanical fastenings.